New footage shows ex-Obama adviser following woman around DC metro and taking upskirt photos

 New footage obtained by DailyMail.com shows the moment Mendoza followed an unsuspecting woman around the D.C.
 Metro on July 5, 2016.

-He is seen closing trailing the woman with his phone in his hand.
+He is seen closely trailing the woman with his phone in his hand.
 Mendoza follows her across a platform and even slows down to wait for her at the turnstiles.
 At one point he follows the woman up an escalator; a light can be seen coming from his phone, which he quickly attempts to put in his pocket.

 The married father plead guilty in January 2017 was given a 90-day suspended jail sentence, one year of probation and a $100 fine.